 No Deposit and Bad Credit

-Absolutely no lenders offer 100% mortgages – where you don’t need any deposit - so there definitely aren’t any that will offer a mortgage to an applicant with no deposit and bad credit.
+There are a few 100% mortgages on the market, but they come with strict criteria.
+Therefore, it's unlikely you'll find a lender that will offer a no deposit mortgage to an applicant with bad credit.
 If anything, you’ll need a slightly larger deposit to compensate for your poor credit history.

 Bad and Low Credit Score Lenders